Traits

 Overo causes irregular spreading of face markings, and can create bald face or badger face markings.

-• Tobiano: When Tobiano and Overo are both present, the phenotype will read "Tovero."
+• Tobiano: When Tobiano and Overo are both present, it is often colloquially known as 'Tovero'.

-• Lethal White: Homozygous Overo (OO) results in a fatal condition known as 'Lethal White Syndrome.'
-If a breeding results in a foal with OO, that foal cannot be born.
+• ❗ Lethal White: Homozygous Overo (OO) and/or the combination of Overo and Ossuary (nO nOs) result in a fatal condition known as 'Lethal White Syndrome.'
+If a breeding results in a foal with OO or nO nOs, that foal cannot be born.
 Slots and items will still be consumed, so plan your breedings with care!

 • Badger Face: A distinctive marking that resembles a "reverse blaze" with the base coat showing on the front of the face and white on either side.